guillelezama/academic-web-Vale/content/home/projects2.md

 # Working papers

+##### **"_Varieties of Polarization in Advanced Democracies: From Economic  to Partisan Polarization_" 2022.
+(Invited to Revise and Resubmit at the Journal of Politics - JOP)**

+<details><summary>Abstract</summary><p>While there is little doubt that technological change is generating labor market polarization (LMP), we know much less about how this economic polarization translates into partisan polarization.
+I argue that the institutional environment moderates the relationship between LMP and partisan polarization, causing different varieties of polarization.
+I model an electoral competition between mainstream and outsider-populist parties, introducing a credible commitment problem for power-sharing institutions.
+I explore parties' strategies and identify the conditions under which candidates polarize.
+In contexts in which candidates and parties must build coalitions to govern, outsider parties' comparative advantage in extreme policies is lessened.
+Thus, policy differences shrink, but there is polarization over less divisible positions, such as anti-global nationalism.
+I further explore parties' strategies and highlight that higher LMP benefits the populist party when targeting the exposed group.
+Finally, I evaluate the theoretical implications using party manifesto data and vote-switching behavior with data from the US and Germany.
+My results have important implications for understanding the relationship between inequality and partisan polarization.</p>
+</details> &nbsp;

 ##### **"_Automation, Culture, and Vote Choices_" 2022. (presented at APSA and IPES 2022)**

 <details><summary>Abstract</summary><p>How does revolutionary technological change translate into the political arena?
 Over the last two decades, we have seen an important restructuring of employment relationships in post-industrial societies, and technological change is widely considered one of the main drivers of these transformations.
 The emerging literature in political economy has shown that exposure to automation makes individuals more likely to support radical right parties.
 However, the extant works have not yet identified the mechanisms linking exposure to automation and political behavior.
 In this paper, I explore the potential mechanisms, focusing on the interplay between economic and cultural factors.
 Using mediation analysis and survey data from the European Social Survey (2012-2016) for thirteen European countries, I present evidence that outgroup threat and nostalgic sentiments mediate the effects of technological change on support for radical right parties and political disengagement.
 My findings have important implications for understanding the links between structural change in labor markets, cultural backlash, and political inequality.</p>